 I’ve been working harder to try and foster some of that connectedness by simply checking in with my colleagues to make sure that they and their families are doing alright.
 Checking in with everyone has been a form of self-care for me, and it helps my mental health to be able to talk about some non-work-related things.

 Since the standards of work have changed by working from home, I have found myself changing some of my own practices and implementing some actions that have become a form of self-care for me.
 I originally felt that these self-care practices would just be something I would do while working from home.
-However, over the past few months I have really seen the value in self-care, and hope to continue these practices when we eventually return to in-office work.
+However, over the past few months, I have come to appreciate the value of self-care, and hope to continue these practices when we eventually return to in-office work.
 These practices include things such as:

 I think it is important for us to remember throughout this time that we are all human, and we are all facing numerous struggles and challenges that others may not know about or understand.
 I encourage all of you, if you haven’t already, to find some form of self-care, however small, that you can do for yourself.